geonetwork/doc/source/tutorials/inspire/download-geoserver.rst

 Tutorial setting up a WFS based INSPIRE download service with GeoServer
 #######################################################################

-This tutorial shows how one can set up a combination of GeoNetwork and Geoserver to provide download services following `technical guidelines for download services <http://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-download-services>`_.
+This tutorial shows how one can set up a combination of |project_name| and GeoServer to provide download services following `technical guidelines for download services <http://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-download-services>`_.

 Note that the technical guidelines allow both Atom/OpenSearch as well as `WFS <http://www.opengeospatial.org/standards/wfs>`_.
 This tutorial describes how to set up a download service using WFS.